google/clspv/docs/OpenCLCOnVulkan.md

 Jan 2023:

-Transparent pointers are deprecated.
-Usage of opaque pointers in LLVM are enabled by default.
-Soon the option will be removed.
+Transparent pointers are not supported anymore. clspv only supports opaque pointers.
 If you encounter regressions in behaviour, please open an issue.

-You may use -enable-opaque-pointers=0 for now, but that option will be removed when LLVM removes support for transparent pointers.

 Older: